DIVIGL1/learn-python-2019/README.md

 # Course "Learn Python" on learn.python.ru

-The TBot folder consists of a Telegram bot code in Python with information about the position of planets and connected to AI site.
+The TBot folder contains the Telegram bot code in Python which can get information about the position of planets and which connected to AI site on https://dialogflow.com/.
 Same aditional information in article: https://habr.com/ru/post/346606/

 Now here are assignments of: